JHUBasicPhysicsLab/PythonTutorials/README.md

 # Python Tutorials
 A repository to house Jupyter and Python tutorials for the Basic Physics Laboratory courses.

-The tutorials are arranged by subject.
-Each subject contains a summary guide for those unfamiliar with it, and many smaller examples and little guides.
-We recommend starting reading with the summary guide first.
+The tutorials are arranged by subject, from python basics to data analysis with SciPy.
+Each subject folder contains a **Quick Start Guide** - a quick summary that will let you do most lab activities, and many smaller examples or more detailed explanations and guides.

+If you're not familiar with a subject, we encourage you to start by reading the **Quick Start Guides** first!

 ## Contents